 - Majja – Bone marrow and Nervous tissues

-- Asthi – bone tissues including cartilages; supports Majja and Masma dhatu
+- Asthi – Bone tissue including cartilages; supports Majja and Masma dhatu

-- Meda – fatty tissues that lubricates the body; consists of adipose tissue and provides support to Asthi dhatu
+- Meda – Fatty tissues that lubricate the body; consists of adipose tissue and provides support to Asthi dhatu

-- Rakta – formed/circulating blood cells; nourishes all muscle tissues Mamsa dhatu and provides physical strength and colour to the body
+- Rakta – The Red Blood Cells in circulation.
+Rakta Dhatu nourishes Mamsa dhatu, all muscle tissues and provides physical strength and color to the body

-- Rasa – plasma is derived from digested food; nourishes every tissue and cell of the body
+- Rasa – plasma is derived from digested food.
+It nourishes every tissue and cell of the body

-Since the dhatus support and derive energy from each other; affecting one can influence others.
-For instance, interference in the manufacture of the plasma affects the quality of the blood, which in turn effects the muscle.
+The dhatus or the body tissues support and derive energy from each other.
+Any disorders in the preceding dhatu can affect the quality and quantity of the succeding dhatu.
+For instance, interference in the manufacture of the plasma affects the quality of the blood, which in turn affects the muscle.